Secrets management: what is it and why is it important?

-Why is Secrets Management Important?
+Why is Secrets Management important?

 Secrets management enables you to securely store, transmit, and audit secrets.
-It removes, or at least minimizes, the involvement of humans in the management of secrets to reducing potential points of failure.
+It removes, or at least minimizes, the involvement of humans in the management of secrets to reduce potential points of failure.
 This systematic approach to preventing unauthorized access to sensitive data and systems helps you avoid data breaches, data, and identity theft or manipulation.